islasola/mockdoc/docs/add_billing_method.md

 ---
-title: Add Billing Method
+title: Add Payment Method
-excerpt: Add credit card as a billing method or Use the AWS / CGP marketplace instead
+excerpt: Add credit card as a payment method or Use the AWS marketplace instead
 category: 642e3e62099279002b0a9d59
 ---